HenrikEckermann/ssc_microbiota_2023/README.md

 This repository contains R code for the statistical analysis of a research project that investigated the effect of a skin-to-skin intervention on microbiota development.
+The research data are part of an ongoing study, but can be requested from Carolina de Weerth (Carolina.deWeerth@radboudumc.nl) for research purposes.